Coronavirus (COVID-19) information for Dana-Farber patients & families Learn more

 Please note that some translations using Google Translate may not be accurately represented and downloaded documents cannot be translated.
 Dana-Farber assumes no liability for inaccuracies that may result from using this third-party tool, which is for website translation and not clinical interactions.
 You may request a live medical interpreter for a discussion about your care.

 Clinical research plays an essential role in the mission of the Lowe Center for Thoracic Oncology.
 Our center has played a leading role in lung cancer research over the past decade, helping to introduce a new era of personalized medicine for the treatment

 The Lowe Center prides itself on offering cutting-edge clinical research.
 Our

 clinical trials are developed with the aim of identifying the most promising new cancer drugs and delivering them to the patients most likely to benefit from them.

-Doctors in our Lowe Center are also researching familial lung cancer, lung cancer in non-smokers, improved management of drug side-effects, resistance to targeted therapies, improved management of brain metastases, and other related areas.
+Doctors in our Lowe Center are also researching lung cancer in non-smokers, small cell lung cancer, resistance

 to targeted therapies, familial lung cancer, and other related areas.